 5.1 The processing of the Personal Data shall only take place in technological environments controlled by the Data Controller, the Data Processor and subcontractors in the Approved Territory.
 For the avoidance of doubt, processing includes accessing the Personal Data from remote locations.

 6.1 The Data Controller accepts that the Data Processor is entitled to use subcontractors.
 The Data Processor shall ensure that any processing of the Personal Data by a subcontractor complies with the requirements set out under this DPA.
 This includes verifying that the security measures implemented by the subcontractor ensures at least the equivalent level of protection to that required of the Data Processor under this DPA.

 6.2 The Data Processor shall ensure that a data processor agreement is entered into between the Data Processor and any subcontractor before such subcontractor processes any Personal Data.

 6.3 At the moment the Data Processor uses the following subcontractors for data processing:

-- Elastic Cloud: Provides cloud-hosted search technology used in the myphoner platform.
+- Amazon AWS: Provides cloud-hosted search technology and storage used in the Myphoner platform.

 - Intercom: Provides functionality for customer support and messaging.